csx415/assignments/01-formal-problem-statement/GRADE.md

    - [ ] **When** you need or expect to have determined whether the model performance
    - [ ] How much effort it will take to deploy the solutions.

- - [ ] Is free of grammar/spelling/punctuation mistakes
+ - [x] Is free of grammar/spelling/punctuation mistakes

 ## NOTES

- - ...
+ - There is a lot missing from your *FPS*.
+You will have to revise this as part of your final project.
+See the rubric above.
+In particular, you need to know what the benefits of the project are likely to be, the current state and what the

+ - You should probably not title this "Formal Problem Statement"

+ - You need to understand how good a model to build